meganz/mpenc_doc/source/background.rst

   the confidentiality of other types of information.

 Auth. of membership
   There is some depth to this.
-The first choice is whether a distinct "change session membership" operation should exist outside of sending messages.
+The first choice is whether a distinct *change session membership* operation should exist outside of sending messages.
 "Yes" means that (e.g.) you can add someone to the session, and they will know this (maybe a window will pop up on their side) even if you don't send them any messages.
 "No" means that membership changes must always be associated with